facebookresearch/hydra/website/docs/tutorials/structured_config/1_basic.md

 ---
 This is an advanced tutorial that assumes that you are comfortable with the concepts introduced in the [Basic Tutorial](/tutorials/basic/1_simple_cli_app.md).

-Structured Configs are new in **Hydra 1.0.0**.
-The key idea is that a regular Python dataclass or instance can be used to define the configuration.
+Structured configs are classes that are used to define your config, enabling two primary features:
-The DictConfig object is very similar to those defined through config files, with one important difference:
-Structured Configs are strongly typed.

-This enables two new features:

- * **Static type checking**: The resulting object looks much like an instance of the underlying type.
-You can annotate the config object as the type and use Mypy or other static type checkers to perform static type analysis on your config objects.
+* **Static type checking**: The config object looks much like an instance of the underlying type, you can annotate it as that type and use Mypy or other static type checkers to perform static type analysis on your config objects.
 * **Runtime type checking**: The type information in retained at runtime and is used to validate that changes to your object are conforming to underlying type specification.
 This is especially useful for catching type errors during the composition of your configuration.

-Structured Configs support primitive types, Enums, nesting of other Structured Configs and typed containers like `List` or `Dict`.
+Structured Configs are new in **Hydra 1.0.0**.
+The key idea is behind them is that can use regular Python dataclasses to describe your configuration structure and types.
+The configuration objects created from Structured Configs uses the type information for validating the composition and other mutations of the config.

+A partial list of features of Structured Configs:
+- Primitive types (int, bool, float, str, Enums)
+- Nesting of structured configs
+- Containers (List and Dict) with primitives or Structured Configs.
+- Optional fields

 This tutorial does not assume complete knowledge of Structured Configs.
-Visit the <a class="external" href="https://omegaconf.readthedocs.io/en/latest/structured_config.html" target="_blank">documentation</a> later to learn more.
+Visit the <a class="external" href="https://omegaconf.readthedocs.io/en/latest/structured_config.html" target="_blank">documentation</a> to learn more.

 <div class="alert alert--info" role="alert">
 1. The APIs and behaviors described in this tutorial are experimental and may change in a future version<br/>
-2. Structured Configs adds a significant API surface area.
-Please report any issues
+2. Structured configs are new, please report any issues<br/>
 </div>
 <br/>

-This tutorial follows a path similar to that of the Basic Tutorial, but with Structured Configs instead of configuration files.
-The [Structured config as schema](/tutorials/structured_config/6_schema.md) page shows how use Structured configs as a schema to validate configuration files.
+There are two primary ways for using Structured configs.
+- In place of configuration files
+- As a [schema](/tutorials/structured_config/6_schema.md) validating configuration files

+With both methods, you get everything else Hydra has to offer (Config composition, Command line overrides etc).
+This tutorial covers both methods, read it in order.

 #### Minimal example
 Below is a minimal example that registers a structured config in the ConfigStore under the name "config", and proceeds to use it as the primary config of the application.
+Pay special attention to the fact that the type of the cfg object is declared as MySQLConfig.
+This enables static type checking of the config object (Which is actually an instance of DictConfig).

 ```python
 from dataclasses import dataclass